Fefferman-Stein decomposition for $Q$-spaces and micro-local quantities

-indicate the micro-local characteristics in both the frequency structure and the local structure. \end{remark}
+indicate the micro-local characters in both the frequency structure and the local structure. \end{remark}

-In the rest of this paper, the above three kinds of quantities will be used in the following sections repeatedly.
-These micro-local quantities tell us the global information of functions in $P^{\alpha}(\mathbb{R}^{n})$.
-In Section 4, this idea will be used to get a characterization of $P^{\alpha}(\mathbb{R}^{n})$ by a group of $L^1$ functions defined by the absolute values of wavelet coefficients.
+In the rest of this paper, these three kinds of quantities obtained will be repeatedly used in the following sections.
+Micro-local quantities result in the global information of functions in $P^{\alpha}(\mathbb{R}^{n})$.
+In Section 4, this idea will be used to get the wavelet characterization of $P^{\alpha}(\mathbb{R}^{n})$ by a group of $L^1$ functions defined by the absolute values of wavelet coefficients.
 Such wavelet characterization does not involve the action of a group of Borel measures.